Branding – Why it’s important to set the strategy first?

 Your brand strategy is your long-term plan for the development of your brand in order to increase your company value.
 It’s unlikely that you’re offering something completely unique that no-one has ever done before, and in a concentrated market it can sometimes be difficult to stand out.

-Your Brand Strategy encompasses everything, from your mission, vision, values, tone of voice, and essence to the customer experience, visuals, website design, and imagery.
-The customers that you choose to target and serve, also form part of your brand strategy.
+Your Brand Strategy encompasses everything, from your mission, vision, values, tone of voice, and essence to the customer experience, product range, visuals, website design, and imagery.
+The customers that you choose to target and serve, also forms part of your brand strategy.

 You need to give your customers a reason to pick you over their competitors, and without having a strong brand foundation in place, and no strategic direction for your brand, it’s going to be tough to sell a product with no substance or consistency.
 Although still important, the quality of your product alone will only go so far nowadays as people buy more into experiences and emotions that a brand can give.